noir-lang/noir/yarn-project/aztec-cli/README.md

 aztec-cli call-fn <contractAbi> <contractAddress> <functionName> [functionArgs...] [options]
 ```

-- `contractAbi`: The compiled contract's ABI in JSON format.
-- `contractAddress`: Address of the contract.
 - `functionName`: Name of the function to call.
-- `functionArgs` (optional): Function arguments.

 Options:

+- `'-a, --args [functionArgs...]` (optional): Function arguments.
+Default: [].
+- `-c, --contract-abi <fileLocation>`: The compiled contract's ABI in JSON format.
+You can also use one of Aztec's example contracts found in (@aztec/noir-contracts)[https://www.npmjs.com/package/@aztec/noir-contracts], e.g. ZkTokenContractAbi.
+- `-ca, --contract-address <address>`: Address of the contract.
 - `-k, --private-key <string>`: The sender's private key.
 - `-u, --rpcUrl <string>`: URL of the Aztec RPC.
 Default: `http://localhost:8080`.